Posted on Feb 12, 2018

-People who suffer from sleep apnea tend to snore loudly and consistently, because their bodies are trying to force air through closed off airways.
-People with sleep apnea will lose sleep because of the condition, but their partners will lose sleep because of the snoring.
+People who suffer from sleep apnea tend to snore loudly and consistently because their bodies are trying to force air through closed-off airways.
+People with sleep apnea will lose sleep because of the condition, but their partners will lose sleep because of snoring.
 Talking to your dentist about sleep apnea is the first step in treating the condition and reducing or eliminating the symptoms, which means getting rid of the snoring.
 After treatment, you and your partner should both be able to get much more restful nights of sleep.

 Improve Your Health